priyalweb/priyalweb/README.md

 ### Hi there 👋
 <div background-color="powderblue">
-I am Priyal Dubey, an undergraduate junior student at IIT Indore.
+I am Priyal Dubey, an undergraduate senior student at IIT Indore.

 I enjoy creating things that live on the internet, whether that be websites, applications, or anything in between.
 <!--